San-Bed/Online-calendar-tool/README.md

 # Survey-Website
 The application was built for my IFT 1015 - Programming I course and is used to plan team meetings.
 Each member of the team can enter their availability and the application will record their answers.
+Made in collaboration with [Justin Michaud](https://github.com/justinmichaud5).

 # What I Learned
 * How to code an interactive calendar in HTML